donnate/donnate.github.io/_pages/about.md

 __*To start off, a little bit about me:*__ I completed my PhD in Statistics in June 2020 in Stanford University, where I was lucky to be supervised by Professor <a href="https://statweb.stanford.edu/~susan/susan_person.html">Susan Holmes</a> and where I had the chance to work with <a href="https://cs.stanford.edu/people/jure/">Prof. Jure Leskovec</a> .
 Prior to Stanford, I studied Applied Mathematics and Engineering at Ecole Polytechnique (France), where I received a Bachelor and Masters of Science.
-I was a visiting scholar in the Vision Lab at Johns Hopkins for 5 months in the summer 2015, supervised by Professor René Vidal.
-I was an AI Research fellow at Hudson River Trading in the summer 2019, and I was lucky to have the opportunity to intern at Facebook Core Data Science and G-Research during my PhD.

 __As of August 2020, I am an Assistant Professor in the Department of Statistics at the University of Chicago.__